Event-driven, streaming HTTP client and server implementation for ReactPHP.

 New to Composer?

-This will install the latest supported version:
+At the moment, this will install the latest development version:

-composer require react/http:^1.10
+composer require react/http:^3@dev

 See also the CHANGELOG for details about version upgrades.